jrdj1/jrdj1/README.md

-- 👋 Hi, I’m @jrdj1
+- 👋 Hi, I’m Jorge
-- 👀 I’m interested in videogames and learning
+- 👀 I’m interested in Blockchain an DApps
-- 🌱 I’m currently learning how to be successful
+- 🌱 I’m currently studying and improving my capabilities
-- 💞️ I’m looking to collaborate on GTA 6
+- 💞️ I’m looking to collaborate on a Blockchain project
 - 📫 How to reach me.
 Email me to: jrd1@alu.ua.es

 <!---